pendo-io/pendo-mobile-sdk/ios/pnddocs/flutter-ios.md

 # Flutter iOS

 >[!IMPORTANT]
->Flutter is supported by our track events only solution.
-The codeless solution is still in progress.
+>Flutter low-code solution is currently in Beta.<br><br>
+Migrating from the track-event solution to the low-code will take up to 24 hours to complete and be reflected in Pendo, during the processing time, you will not be able to tag Pages and Features.

 >[!IMPORTANT]
 >Requirements:
->- Flutter 3.3 and above
->- Dart 2.18 and above
+>- Flutter: ">=3.3.0"
+>- SDK: ">=2.18.0 < 4.0.0"

 ## Step 1.
 Add Pendo dependency
 In the root folder of your flutter app add the Pendo package: `flutter pub add pendo_sdk`.